renatoathaydes/jb/README.md

 java -jar build/my-app.jar
 ```

-> Once you add dependencies to your project, it's still trivial to run it with `java` as `jb` puts all the runtime
+> Once you add dependencies to your project, it's still trivial to run it with `java`, as `jb` puts all the runtime
-> libraries at the `build/runtime` directory by default, so just use `-cp "build/runtime/*"` to Java after
+> libraries at the `build/runtime` directory by default, so just pass `-cp "build/runtime/*"` to Java after
 > building the project with `jb compile installRuntime`.

 To run the tests: